bshall/urhythmic/README.md

 ### Step 1: Prepare the Dataset

 Download and extract [VCTK](https://datashare.ed.ac.uk/handle/10283/3443).
-Split the data into `train` and `dev` sets for a given speaker (e.g. `p225`).
+Split the data into `dev`, `test`, and `train` sets for a given speaker (e.g. `p225`).
 The resulting directory should have the following structure:

 ```
 p225
     ├── dev
     │   ├── wavs
+    │   │   ├── p225_025.wav
+    │   │   ├── ...
+    │   │   ├── p225_045.wav
+    ├── test
+    │   ├── wavs
     │   │   ├── p225_001.wav
     │   │   ├── ...
     │   │   ├── p225_024.wav
     ├── train
     │   ├── wavs
-    │   │   ├── p225_025.wav
+    │   │   ├── p225_046.wav
     │   │   ├── ...
     │   │   ├── p225_366.wav

 ```

+Note that for VCTK we take the first 24 parallel utterances as the `test` set.

 Next, resample the audio to 16kHz using the `resample.py` script.
-Note that the script will replace each file with a 16kHz version so remember to copy your data if you want to keep the originals.
+The script will replace each file with a 16kHz version so remember to copy your data if you want to keep the originals.

 ```
 usage: resample.py [-h] [--sample_rate SAMPLE_RATE] in-dir

-Segment an audio dataset.
+Resample an audio dataset.

 positional arguments:
   in-dir                path to dataset directory.